JoeyHinckley34/oss-repo-template/labs/lab-01/report.md

 <img width="1208" alt="Screen Shot 2022-01-17 at 4 40 25 PM" src="https://user-images.githubusercontent.com/50917542/149839768-27fb78b4-2704-4a7d-8253-39152c73f559.png">  <br />
 ## Maze game
 <img width="936" alt="Screen Shot 2022-01-17 at 4 54 16 PM" src="https://user-images.githubusercontent.com/50917542/149840867-8116e911-f666-4066-b322-81a7f7b566bf.png"> <br />
-## Open Source Reflectio
+## Open Source Reflectiom <br />
 I choose Python Packaging for my open source code to write about.
-Found here ( http://aosabook.org/en/packaging.html ) <br />
-This caught my eye because I use python a lot for work and thought this may be of some interest.
-This article interested me beacuse <br />
-Creating a python module seems very doable and something I would consider making.
-The article spoke on a project about managing all <br />
-a projects depencies automatically.
-This is not something I have ever had to deal with but maybe this semester ! <br />
+Found here ( http://aosabook.org/en/packaging.html ) This caught my eye because I use python a lot for work and thought this may be of some interest.
+This article interested me beacuse creating a python module seems very doable and something I would consider making.
+The article spoke on a project about managing all a projects depencies automatically.
+This is not something I have ever had to deal with but maybe this semester !
+Can not wait to get started \(^o^)// <br />